dschmenk/PLASMA/README.md

 Function definitions in PLASMA are what really separate PLASMA from a low level language like assembly, or even a language like FORTH.
 The ability to pass in arguments and declare local variables provides PLASMA with a higher language feel and the ability to easily implement recursive functions.

-### Expressions and Statements
+#### Expressions and Statements

-#### Expressions
+PLASMA definitions are a list of statements the carry out the algorithm.
+Statements are generally assignment or control flow in nature.
+Generally there is one statement per line.
+The ';' symbol separates multiple statements on a single line.
+It is considered bad form to have multiple statements per line unless they are very short.
 Expressions are comprised of operators and operations.
 Operator precedence follows address, arithmetic, binary, and logical from highest to lowest.
 Parentheses can be used to force operations to happen in a specific order.

 ##### Address Operators